North Carolina Psychology Doctorate Programs

 Appalachian State University

 Appalachian State University offers a Psy.D. in Clinical Psychology that is focused on training doctoral students to work in rural populations.
 The four-year program has a practitioner-scientist training model, and it trains students to be excellent, evidence-based, health service provider psychologists by balancing training in applied clinical assessment and intervention.
 Also, the training program stresses the effects of diversity and culture on clinical practice.
 This aspect includes the ecological factors that affect the community and individual development in rural areas.
+It’s proud to have earned contingency accreditation from the APA in 2024, and once several years of student outcome data can be analyzed it will be eligible for full accreditation.
+In the meantime, graduates of this program are considered to have completed a fully-accredited APA program.

 Western Carolina University

 Western Carolina University offers a Psy.D. in Health Service Psychology that is designed to provide students with culturally competent, evidence-based clinical services while adhering to high ethical standards.
 Professional psychologists are trained to work in many settings that serve underserved citizens in the state, especially people living in North Carolina rural communities.
 This four-year program adheres to the practitioner-scholar model of professional psychological training, which puts more emphasis on clinical preparation than research training.
+Having gained an initial nod from the APA in 2022, this program still has contingency accreditation status until enough student outcome data can be analyzed for full accreditation consideration.
+In the meantime, graduates of this program are considered to have completed a fully-accredited APA program.

-• Annual tuition: $11,000 in-state, $20,500 out-of-state
+- Annual tuition: $10,241 in-state, $20,960 out-of-state

 SEE ALSO: No GRE Psychology Online PhD Programs